EleutherAI/basin-volume/README.md

 ## Usage

+This is currently (02-04) messy and will hopefully get some cleanup soon.

 See `notebooks/bigmlp_basins.ipynb` for an example.

+A tidier interface (for ConvNeXt and Pythia) is available through `src/basin_volume/estimator.py`, with example usage in `scripts/expt_tuesday.py`.

 ## Structure

+`notebooks/`: Jupyter notebooks

-`notebooks/bigmlp_basins.ipynb`: example of package usage
+`.../bigmlp_basins.ipynb`: mostly-clean example of package usage

 `src/basin_volume/`: package source

+`.../estimator.py`: classes for managing experiments and models

 `.../math.py`: integrals and such for high-dim geometry